RanchoTao/RanchoTao.github.io/_pages/misc.md

 ![National Collegiate Water Polo Championships 2021](../images/waterpolo.jpg)

-When visiting MIT in Spring 2023, I competed in the MIT Intramurals Water Polo League (IM League) --- our team won the first!
-After joining MIT as a PhD student, I'm also a member of the MIT Water Polo club.
+When visiting MIT in Spring 2023, I competed in the MIT Intramurals Water Polo League (IM League) -- our team won the first!
+After starting my PhD at MIT, I'm also currently a member of the MIT Water Polo club.

 ![MIT Intramurals Water Polo League, 2023](../images/MITwaterpolo.jpg)